scupit/gcmake-rust/docs/cmake_data_config/properties/properties_list.md

 (zip, tar.gz, etc.) and unpacked.
 Specifying configuration options for a download mode will result in that download mode being used. **NOTE** that dependencies are not required to support any download methods.
 For a list of download methods available to a dependency, run `gcmake-rust predep-info -d the-dep-name`.
-For example, `gcmake-rust predep-info -d SFML nlohmann_json`
+For example, `gcmake-rust predep-info -d sfml nlohmann_json`

 > If any Git mode options are specified, then Git will be used to download the repository.